 Tip: Of course, the only way to get an outstanding end result is to begin with an outstanding piece of meat, meaning Prime rib and well marbled.
 More expensive, but worth it.
 The rest is technique.
 And it’s pretty simple.
 My favorite side dish with prime rib is our Perfect Basic Mashed Potatoes.
 Other great accompaniments are Yorkshire Pudding, Tomato Salad with Homemade Catalina Dressing and Roasted Honey-Thyme Carrots.

 Tailor To Your Taste

 - Many chefs like to let the flavor of prime rib shine through and only use salt and pepper as seasoning.
-I’ve always added the garlic slivers (which in my opinion add sensational flavour), a bit of mustard and sometimes a sprinkle of thyme – and I think the flavour of the meat is still the star, but it’s up to you.
+I’ve always added the garlic slivers (which in my opinion add sensational flavour), a bit of mustard and sometimes a sprinkle of thyme – and I think the flavor of the meat is still the star, but it’s up to you.

 - The reverse sear method allows you to make the roast 30-90 minutes ahead.
 The final high-heat roasting should be completed 6-15 minutes before serving, depending on the size of the roast.

 - 1 prime rib of beef, well marbled, about 3 pounds (2 ribs/bones)